petersen1ao/adaptml/README.md

 - **Custom optimizations** - Hardware-specific accelerations
 - **Priority support** - SLA guarantees and dedicated team

-## 💼 Enterprise Success Stories
+## 💼 Success Stories

-> "AdaptML Enterprise reduced our inference costs by 75% while improving response times by 4x.
+> "AdaptML Enterprise reduced our costs by 75% while improving response times by 4x.
 The ROI was immediate."
 >
-> — *CTO, Fortune 500 Tech Company*
+> — *

 > "The automated model optimization saved us 6 months of manual tuning work."
 >
-> — *ML Engineering Lead, Unicorn Startup*
+> — *

 ## 🎮 Try It Now